 Sometimes people are looking for help on what to buy for father’s day, or what to bring to their niece’s seventh birthday party.
 Finding gifts can be a difficult task, so help make it easy for customers.
 Use a quiz to ask them questions about the type of party or event they’re going to, and help them find the perfect gift for the occasion.

-These are just a few examples of the types of quizzes your brand could be creating to engage with customers.
-But how can you ensure your quizzes are optimized for the best engagement rates and opt-ins rates?
-Let’s talk about online quiz maker best practices next!
+These are just a few quiz examples your brand could be creating to engage with customers.
+But how can you ensure you reap the benefits of an ecommerce quiz?
+Optimize for higher engagement rates and opt-ins.

 Best practices for increasing opt-ins with a quiz creator